 In section 3.2 we noted that while consequentialist impartiality is one possible interpretation of the demand that morality be impartial, it is not by any means the only available interpretation; nor is it clearly the most plausible.
 The considerations related to justice discussed in section 3.3 may help us to appreciate this.
 For consider once more the position of the framed innocent, whose fundamental interests have been sacrificed for the sake of the greater good.
 Such a person may well complain that he has not been treated impartially, in the appropriate sense; for, while it is true that his interests were counted in determining the nature of the overall good, it is nevertheless also true that ultimately, he became the victim of a form of abuse that was both harsh and undeserved.
 The framed innocent might also back up his complaint by making the plausible claim that, had he been in a position to choose, he would never have consented to a moral system that allowed anyone to be accorded such treatment.
 Thus, while there is a sense in which his interests were counted equally, there is another and very important sense in which his interests – and perhaps more importantly, his claims and rights – do not seem to have received full or adequate consideration at all.

 Many deontologists insist that consequentialism errs by failing to accord proper significance to the moral agent as an individual; in John Rawls’ words, consequentialism “does not take seriously the distinction between persons” (Rawls 1971, section 5).
 (Rawls has utilitarianism in particular as his target, but the point applies more widely.)
-Similarly, Samuel Scheffler has suggested that “for human beings as creatures with values, the normative force of certain forms of partiality is nearly unavoidable.
+Paul Hurley writes, “Morality enslaves us to the impersonal standpoint unless we recognize the independent moral significance of persons.
+Recognition of the moral significance that persons have independent of their impersonal moral significance is necessary both to secure the rational authority of moral requirements and to fend off enslavement of the agent to the impersonal standpoint by morality” (Hurley 2009, 178).
+And Samuel Scheffler suggests that “for human beings as creatures with values, the normative force of certain forms of partiality is nearly unavoidable.
 If that is right, then for morality to reject partiality in a general or systematic way would be for it to set itself against our nature as valuing creatures.
-And that, I believe, would make morality an incoherent enterprise” (Scheffler 2010).)
+And that, I believe, would make morality an incoherent enterprise” (Scheffler 2010).

 The incorporation of agent-relativity of this sort into deontological theories allows such theories to escape the most straightforward versions of the claim that they demand too much of moral agents.
 Nevertheless, various versions of that objection have been leveled against deontological theories.
 It has been claimed, for instance, that Kantianism, by insisting that only actions performed out of the motive of duty have moral worth, delegitimizes or even forbids the type of motives which typically (and perhaps necessarily) operate in the context of close personal relationships (Stocker 1976; Williams; 1981).
 Typically, Kantians have responded by distancing themselves from the view that only actions motivated by duty have value, and acknowledging instead that a commitment to duty need only function as a limiting condition, rather than as the primary source of motivation in all cases (Baron 1995).
 The Kantian account of moral value, of course, is not essential to deontological theories; and those theories which eschew it may well be able to avoid the demandingness objection altogether.